-I grew up in Minas Gerais, Brazil, and now live in Baltimore, MD, where I am a PhD candidate in the Political Science Department at Johns Hopkins University.
+I grew up in Minas Gerais, Brazil, and now live in Baltimore, MD, where I completed my PhD in the Political Science Department at Johns Hopkins University (Fall 2019).
 My research and teaching interests span topics in Development, Post- and Decolonial Studies, Political Ecology, Indigenous Thought, Critical Theory, and Social Movements.
 I also have a parallel interest in the politics of humanitarian interventions, and in Feminism and Queer Theories.
 My work focuses generally on Latin America and the Global South (broadly construed to include people of color in the North).

 My dissertation project examines the construction of the Belo Monte dam in the Brazilian Amazon to explore (1) how development continues to reflect a modern worldview that is in part responsible for the current ecological crisis, and (2) what compelling possibilities are offered by the alternative ways of living that development disavows.
 Under the Research tab, you will find a detailed description of my dissertation and a list of my writing projects.

 Under Teaching, you will find a statement of my pedagogical approaches, along with sample syllabi of courses I have taught.
 You can reach me at tzille1 (at) jhu (dot) edu.

 (Banner photo: Xingu River, Altamira, Brazil.
 Photo by the author)